mekatron21/3d-tsne-mnist/README.md

-# 3d-tsne-mnist
+# tsne-mnist
-3D Viz of MNIST dataset using t-sne method
+Vizualize MNIST dataset in lower dimenstions using t-sne method